Residential Solar Financing

-The beauty of the Sunlight loan is that it was designed with the understanding that money from the tax credit isn’t available until up to 17 months after the installation, so they calculate payments assuming you will apply those funds by or on month 17.
+The beauty of the solar loan is that it was designed with the understanding that money from the tax credit sometimes isn’t available until up to 17 months after the installation, so payments are calculated assuming you will apply those funds by or on month 17.
 But, it’s up to you how much you want to apply and payments are adjusted from that point onward in the loan.

 HELOC (Home Equity Line of Credit)

-A home equity line of credit (HELOC) via your bank or existing financial institution is usually the lowest cost way to finance a solar project.
+A home equity line of credit (HELOC) via your bank or existing financial institution is usually the lowest-cost way to finance a solar project.
 The interest rates are dependent on credit rating and the amount of equity in your home.
-Some areas have special financing on home improvements, so talk to the solar consultant in your area to find out more.
+Some areas have special financing for home improvements, so talk to the solar consultant in your area to find out more.